Home > Analyses > Consumer Cyclical > Best Buy Co., Inc.

 Score analysis

-The following radar chart presents an overview of Best Buy Co., Inc.’s key financial scores across several valuation and performance metrics:
+The radar chart below illustrates Best Buy Co., Inc.’s key financial scores across valuation, profitability, and leverage metrics:

 score analysis